Key takeaways

 Or a beauty brand that mislabels FNSKUs on a new product launch.
 Inventory sits in “receiving” for weeks while Seller Central shows zero available units.
 The listing loses algorithmic momentum.
 Competitors take the ranking.

-Common FBA prep mistakes sellers are making right now
+What common FBA prep mistakes are sellers making right now?

 DIY labeling errors: